batiste/donkey/README.md

 ## Core Features

   * APIs gateway
-    * The configuration is based on a TypeScript function called at runtime
+    * The configuration is based on a TypeScript function called at startup time that you have control over.
+Changes in the url matchers without a restart is not possible.
+Other middlewares might rely on dynamic data source.
     * Match host and URL to upstream using strings or regular expressions
     * Apply middleware by match
     * Apply middleware globally